jdiegodcp/ramlfications/README.rst

    $ pip install ramlfications

-``ramlfications`` runs on Python 2.7, and 3.4+, and PyPy.
+``ramlfications`` runs on Python 3.10+, and PyPy.
 Linux , OS X and Windows are supported.
 Currently, only RAML 0.8 is supported, but there are plans_ to support 1.0.

 Continue onto `usage`_ to get started on using ``ramlfications``.